-One of Addigy’s best features is built in screen sharing.
+One of Addigy’s best features is built-in screen sharing.
 Let’s say you have a user who puts in a support ticket.
-Addigy makes it very convenient to remote into that users machine and provide support.
+Addigy makes it very convenient to remote into that user’s machine and provides support.
 This is really a feature any MDM should offer.
-It’s important to note that the screen sharing option comes with an integration with 3rd party screen sharing software like Screen Connect or TeamViewer.
+It’s important to note that the screen sharing option comes with integration with 3rd party screen sharing software like Screen Connect or TeamViewer.

 Something to keep in mind with Addigy is you may have to deploy a single machine more than once.
 The the first enrollment doesn’t always stick.
 It’s often frustrating clicking the same button over and over when trying to deploy software or other content because the first few attempts didn’t work.
 Another drawback is like JAMF, Addigy only supports Apple technology.
 Something to keep in mind if you’re trying to keep within budget.

 Next up for you Windows lovers, we have Intune!
 Intune is Microsoft’s very robust and feature rich mobile device management platform that works in tandem with Microsoft’s Azure product.
 As you would expect, Intune integrates fully within the Microsoft ecosystem.

 I’ll start off by saying that you’re going to want to have someone on staff who is familiar with Intune and Azure.
 It’s a great solution for Windows heavy environments since you can manage, deploy and monitor patching and updates from a single panel.